-CBD Oil is everywhere these days – from your local coffee shop to your doctor’s office lobby, you’ve probably seen some of the buzz surrounding the compound that is sometimes called a “miracle product.”
-But as you research CBD, you may become confused by the terminology that’s used thanks to the sheer number of Hemp-derived products available for purchase.
-It won’t be long before you ask yourself, “What’s the difference between CBD Oil and Hemp Oil?”
-We’ve got the answer.
+CBD Oil is everywhere these days.
+From your local coffee shop to your doctor’s office lobby, you’ve probably seen some of the buzz surrounding the compound that is sometimes called a “miracle product.”
+But as you research CBD, you may become confused by the terminology that is used, thanks to the sheer number of Hemp-derived products available for purchase.
+Let us help you navigate these Hemp products and form a better understanding of Hemp Oil vs. CBD Oil.

-CBD, or Cannabidiol, is a compound extracted from Industrial Hemp.
-It’s one of hundreds of compounds found in the Cannabis plant, but it’s notable for its potential wellness benefits.
+CBD is a compound extracted from Hemp.
+It is one of hundreds of compounds found in the Cannabis plant, but it’s most notable for its potential wellness benefits.
 Although many people are knowledgeable about body systems like the musculoskeletal, nervous and circulatory systems, there’s an essential system you may not know much about.
-[The Endocannabinoid System, or ECS, helps keep you healthy.
+The Endocannabinoid System, or ECS, helps keep you healthy.

 It helps regulate the brain and immune system, and it also responds to Cannabinoids once they enter your body.
-CBD has been shown to help reduce inflammation and improve sleep patterns because of the way it interacts with the ECS.
-CBD can also lead to increases of anandamide, a fatty acid neurotransmitter that affects your demeanor, which is why CBD is sometimes said to have mood-boosting qualities.
-As you learn more about CBD Oil vs. Hemp Oil, it's important to know the benefits of both.
+Whether it's obtained through CBD Oil or some other type of CBD product, CBD has been shown to help provide a number of health and wellness benefits because of the way it interacts with the ECS.
+CBD can also lead to increases of anandamide, a fatty acid neurotransmitter that affects your demeanor, which is why CBD is sometimes said to boost your mood.

 Hemp Seed Oil is extracted from the seeds of Hemp, and it is frequently used in recipes as a substitute for vegetable or olive oil.
-It’s rich in omega-3, a fatty acid that’s been shown to help with depression, triglyceride levels and rheumatoid arthritis and is often found in nutrient-rich foods.
+It’s rich in omega-3, a fatty acid that’s been shown to help with a variety of health issues and is often found in nutrient-rich foods.
 Hemp Seed Oil is also used in shampoos, facial scrubs and makeup products.